arduino/docs-content/content/learn/05.communication/08.bluetooth/bluetooth.md

 -	Bluetooth® Classic: is designed for continuous, relatively high-data-rate communication.
 As a result, it consumes more power, making it less suitable for battery-operated devices with limited power sources.

 -	Bluetooth® Low Energy: is optimized for energy efficiency.
 It is specifically designed for applications where power consumption is a critical consideration, such as fitness trackers, IoT sensors, and wearable devices.
-BLE devices can operate for extended periods on small batteries or even energy harvesting solutions.
+Bluetooth® LE devices can operate for extended periods on small batteries or even energy harvesting solutions.

 **Data Transfer Rates**